Lectionary reading

 Galatians 6: 7 & 9 (ESV)

 I just finished writing a blog post about burnout and recovering from getting burnt out.
-It reminded me of a sermon I gave recently at Balboa Union Church – based on the above reading from Galatians 6.
-We are challenged to not grow weary of doing good — in spite of the challenges.
+It reminded me of a sermon I gave recently – based on the above reading from Galatians 6.
+We are challenged to not grow weary of doing good — despite the challenges.

 The challenge – do good